Sayan30092004/Velox.ai/README.md

 - Upload any required files.
 - Run your Flask backend code.
 - Use **ngrok** to expose your Colab Flask server and get a public URL.
+- Two api tokens would be required one open-router-api key of deepseek-r1-distill-llama-70b:free and ngrok token .

 ### 2. Integrate with the Frontend
 - Copy the **ngrok public URL** and update the React app accordingly.
 - The React frontend provides an intuitive interface (e.g., a search bar or file uploader) for users.
 - When a user submits a request, the frontend sends the appropriate payload (**JSON** or **FormData**) to the `/summarize` endpoint.
+- Api token of google cloud for youtube would be required .

 ### 3. Backend Processing
 - The backend receives the request, downloads/transcribes/extracts text as needed, and runs the summarization pipeline.